top of page

 Above: Cochlicella acuta

-I tried in vain to get out to a couple of other sites between showers, but the substrate was so wet and the rain unpleasantly chilly, so I gave up for a couple of hours and retreated to the safety of the nearest pub.
+I tried in vain to get out to a couple of other sites between showers, but the substrate was wet and the rain unpleasantly chilly, so I gave up for a couple of hours and retreated to the safety of the nearest pub.
 After it looked like the rain was done (it wasn’t!)
 I headed down to the habitat behind Ouaisne Beach, where I saw very little else in the way of insects, although I did see a beautiful little Spiny / Jersey Toad (Bufo spinosus) who was out for a wet walk.

 DAY 2: ISLAND ROAD TRIP